Can You Go Off-Grid With a Solar Energy System? (2022)

 In theory, living off-grid means you live independently from public utilities, meeting 100% of your own energy needs on-site.
 Most commonly, this is achieved using solar energy.

 Public utilities are the companies that supply you with the energy, water, gas or other services you use in your home every day.
 The public infrastructure supporting these utilities has been in place for hundreds of years, and it encompasses the production, transportation and distribution of energy throughout a region or community.
 Any adjustments to this infrastructure require permitting and inspections (and often fees) so that the rest of the grid stays stable and safe.

-But now that so many localized renewable energy options are available, people are realizing we can decentralize the power grid.
+But now that so many localized renewable energy options like solar installers are available, people are realizing we can decentralize the power grid.
 This would eliminate a great deal of public costs — both financial and environmental — surrounding energy and infrastructure.
-In this article, we'll approach going off the grid from a big-picture perspective, but off-grid living can also mean something more simple, such as independently powering a cabin, shed or vacation home.
+In this article, we’ll approach going off the grid from a big-picture perspective, but off-grid living can also mean something more simple, such as independently powering a cabin, shed or vacation home.

 Is it Legal to Live Off-Grid?

 This is where the conversation gets interesting.
 Public opinion differs on the legality surrounding off-grid living.
 In most cases, living off the grid as we know it is done in rural areas more out of necessity than choice.
 Within more densely populated areas, many jurisdictions require their residents to adhere to local building codes and zoning restrictions, both for safety and for public image.

 As a result, you may be legally required to maintain a connection to your city’s power grid or sewer systems.
 Failure to comply with these local ordinances can result in fines or seizure of land or property.

 Before renewable energy generation became possible for individual homes, there was really no reason to want to be disconnected from your local utilities.
 But now that homeowners are capable of generating their own electricity, will the legality of off-grid living change?